jessepav/lacygoill-wiki-backup/git/git.md

     $ git add abc
     $ git commit -m 'msg'
     $ git rm [-f] abc
-    'abc' is removed from the working tree and deleted from the index~ (i.e. it will be removed from the repo in the next commit)~
+    'abc' is removed from the working tree and deleted from the index˜ (i.e. it will be removed from the repo in the next commit)˜

     $ git rm --cached abc
-    D  abc~
+    D  abc˜
-    ?? abc~
+    ?? abc˜

         the current version of 'abc' becomes untracked the version in the repo is removed from the index